MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-metadata-operations-sample.md

 1. Update the Boolean column.
 The only changes are to the `DisplayName`, `Description`, and `RequiredLevel` properties, but the entire definition is included because `PUT` is used.

    > [!NOTE]
-   > Even though the `OptionSet` property is included in this payload, any changes to them would not be applied because they are not considered part of the column definition.
+   > Even though the `OptionSet` property is included in this payload, any changes to the options would not be applied because they are not considered part of the column definition.
 They must be updated separately and this sample will show you how in following steps.

    **Request**